dantaki/Marcus-Aurelius-Bot/README.md

 ## Who was Marcus Aurelius?

-He was last of the 5 good emperors (reign 161-180AD) who had a lifelong interested in philosophy.
+He was last of the 5 good emperors of the Roman Empire (reign 161-180AD).
+He also had a lifelong interested in philosophy.

-Marcus was attracted to the school of the Stoics, an austere philosophy usually summarized by the maxim
+Marcus read in the school of the Stoics, an austere philosophy usually summarized by the maxim
+---
 ` virtue is the only good`
+---

-Marcus wrote his thoughts for his own use, known today as the Meditations.
-This book is not only a valuable source of Stoic philosophy in the 2nd century AD but a headspring of wisdom.
+Marcus wrote his thoughts for his own use, known today as the *Meditations*.
+This text is not only a valuable source of Stoic philosophy in the 2nd century AD but a headspring of wisdom.

 Listen to Marcus, listen to his thoughts, and follow on twitter.